HyperDbg/hwdbg-website/docs/design.md

 # Raw Shared Channel Project for Testing Artifacts

 For testing artifacts, a shared PS \<\> PL project has been written to create a channel between the PS and the PL by sharing an 8 KB (can be customized) Block RAM (BRAM) as well as an interrupt line from PL to PS, and a GPIO line from PS to PL.
-The BRAM is made accessible for both PS and PL communication (See Section `\ref{sec:bram_sim}`).
+The BRAM is made accessible for both PS and PL communication.
 The following figure depicts the high-level design of the PS \<\> PL shared channel in Vivado. \\

 ![High-level Overview of PS \<\> PL Communication Over AXI Bus.](/img/figures/ps-pl-shared-channel.jpg)